 In general, most of the project reach is adjacent to easements or City of Golden Valley property that can be used for construction access.
-However, there is limited access available between Noble Avenue and Bassett Creek Drive (Reach 2).
-Therefore, coordination with residents is required for construction access and temporary construction easement acquisition in this reach.
+However, there is limited public access available between Noble Avenue and Bassett Creek Drive (Reach 2).
+Therefore, coordination with residents will be required for construction access and it will be especially important to acquire temporary construction easements in this reach.
+The proposed construction will occur on public property, private property, and easements as summarized in Table 6-3.